Sameeryadav12/Voice_Assistant/tests/README.md

 ---

-*These tests help ensure the Sigma Voice Assistant works correctly on your system.*
+*These tests help ensure the Jarvis Voice Assistant works correctly on your system.*